Home

 5. Use a post-emergent weed control (preferably liquid).
 This should control weeds while allowing grass to grow unstunted.

 Despite even the best effort in new lawn care, the nicest lawns are still reseeded once or twice a year.
-They also require a diligent chemical program.
-If you don’t want to do it yourself have a company like TruGreen ChemLawn do it.
-I like how they give a Free Lawn Analysis.

-Alternative to Seeding: Sod and Plugs
+Alternative to Seeding: Sod & Plugs

 While seeding make take a growing season to mature, sodding lets you have a new lawn in a day.
 Some grasses that can be started from sod can also be established with plugs.
 Warm weather grasses like Zoysia grass, St. Augustine, and Bermudagrass are often established this way.